lamby/dc17.dc.o/news/stories/2016-12-16-become-a-sponsor.md

 DebConf is organized solely by volunteers; no conference fee is asked of the participants in general.
 Thus, DebConf depends on sponsors and donations.

-Would you like to become a sponsor?
-Do you know of or work in a company or organization that may consider sponsorship?

-Please have a look at our [sponsorship brochure][] (or a summarized [flyer][]), in which we outline all the details and describe the sponsor benefits.

 For further details, feel free to contact the [sponsors@debconf.org][] with any leads.